jcv2130/hw7/README.txt

 real	9m56.685s
 user	15m38.720s
 sys	0m16.690s

 Then we built the linux-4.1.18-jcv2130 kernel using the linux-4.1.18-jcv2130 kernel.
-Using the time command we got the run statistics:
+Using the time command we got the run statistics: real	9m45.942s user	15m16.460s sys	0m30.410s

+Apparently the bfs kernel took slightly longer to compile the kernel, and used slightly more user CPU time.
+However the bfs kernel used roughly half the system CPU time.
+One thing to consider is that these tests were run as the only running processes on the VM, we would expect that the bfs kernel would show more of an advantage when the VM was handling multiple tasks at once.